×

 Primary Key

-• Only one primary key is allowed in a table
+• Only one primary key is allowed per table.

 Unique Key